amjadmajid/O_Robot/README.md

 | Brain-Computer Interface    | Neurosky Mindwave Mobile V1                                   | 1      |
 | Central Communication Point | Raspberry PI 4B                                               | 1      |

+## Software
-The following Languages and Programms were used to programm the hardware:
+The following software programs and languages were used to programm the hardware:

 |                                                   | Software programs                                                          | Software languages |
 |---------------------------------------------------|----------------------------------------------------------------------------|--------------------|